jarviscanada/jarvis_data_eng_MichaelUzoegwu/linux_sql/README.md

 ```

 ### Agent - [`host_usage.sh`](scripts/host_usage.sh)
-`host_usage.sh`  is similar in structure but collects usage data at time of execution.
+`host_usage.sh` is similar to `host_info.sh`, except it collects usage data at time of execution.
 **This script runs every minute via a cron job.**
 ```bash
 #Usage
 scripts/host_usage.sh <pg_host> <pg_port> <db_name> <pg_user> <pg_password>
 ```
 ### Utility - [`psql_docker.sh`](scripts/psql_docker.sh)
-`psql_docker.sh` is a utility script that manages the docker container containing
+`psql_docker.sh` is a utility script that manages the docker container running
-our psql database.
+the PostgreSQL database.
 ```bash
 scripts/psql_docker.sh <create|start|stop> <pg_user> <pg_password>
 ```
 *There are three modes `create|start|stop`.
 `create` requires `pg_user` and `pg_password` as arguments to initialize
-the psql DB. `start|stop` do not.*
+the PostgreSQL DB. `start|stop` do not.*

-- `create` creates a docker container with a psql DB.
+- `create` creates a docker container with a PostgreSQL database.
 A psql superuser is created
 with the `pg_user` and `pg_password` parameters.
 - `start` starts the docker container with `docker container start`
 - `stop` stops the docker container with `docker container stop`

 ### Utility - [`ddl.sql`](sql/ddl.sql)
-This file contains sql statements that will create our `host_agent` database with its two tables
+This file contains sql statements that will create our `host_agent` database with its two tables,
 `host_info` and `host_usage`.
-Used with `psql` command, to initialize the DB.
+It is used with the `psql` command to initialize the DB.
 ```bash
 psql -h <pg_host> -U <pg_user> -f sql/ddl.sql
 ```